dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 The form defines an HTTP method and an endpoint to which the data is sent.
 It uses ASP.NET tag helpers to render the correct types of input controls and validation messages based on data annotations on the underlying `ContactDetails` model.

 One problem with this solution is that when the form submits, a full page refresh is required as the server now needs to send a full HTTP payload to the client.
-To avoid this, one could use the approach offered by SPA solutions which abstract and simplify common tasks such as managing the state of fragments of pages away from the developer.
+To avoid this, one could use the approach offered by Single Page Application (SPA) solutions which abstract and simplify common tasks such as managing the state of fragments of pages away from the developer.

 However, the separation of client and server-side code introduces further complexity, such as needing to deal with data type differences and other mismatches between server and client components.